-The Civic District located along Singapore River is where Singapore’s historical, architectural and cultural heritage started.
+The Civic District located along the Singapore River is where Singapore’s historical, architectural and cultural heritage started.
 The Civic District lies at the very heart of Singapore and is well-known for its key government buildings, museums, protected parks and memorial spaces.

 Everything meal starts with a cup of good coffee.